 It’s still very affordable.
-Even though it’s significantly larger and plusher than the Amazon, it’s still around the $100 mark.
+Even though it’s significantly larger and plusher than the Amazon, it’s still fairly cheap.

 It uses fiberboard in the base, which makes it less durable than some more expensive options.
 Fiberboard is weaker than real wood bases or metal frame chairs.
 However, we only found one or two previous buyers who reported issues.

 The microfiber won’t last forever.
 Some buyers said it started to show some wear after a year or so of use.